 Family Violence Prevention and Services Program.

-Victims of domestic violence can receive shelter, transitional housing, financial aid and other support from the Family Violence Prevention and Services Program.
-The federal government created this program and provides grants, resources, and funds to states and local governments.
+Victims of domestic violence can receive shelter, transitional housing, financial aid and other support from the the federal government Family Violence Prevention and Services Program.
+The service provides grants, resources, legal aid, and funds to states as well local governments.
 Non-profit organizations and social service agencies oversee the program in your town or county.
 Victims, regardless of their income, age, or background can receive housing and other supportive services.
+Most of the assistance from FVPSA is for women, single moms, DV survivors and children as well.
 Some resources are also focused on the children of any victims.

 While the program is paid for by the federal government, social service and non-profit organizations run it at the local city, town, and county level.
+There is also a confidential, tool free number at the bottom of the page as well.
 The exact type and amount of services provided will vary by location and state, so you will need to call a section 8 public housing authority, church, or government organization for specifics in your area.
 Many counties will offer emergency shelter and more longer term self-sufficiency services.
 It is important to not only address the immediate need or crisis, but to also ensure that victims and their children can get back on the path to stability and long term support.

-The Family Violence Prevention and Services Program and the organizations that administer it will normally also provide support groups, legal advocacy representation, limited cash assistance, food, clothing, furniture and household items, primary medical care, and information and referral to government and public aid.
-Some of the other services offered include Outreach, Case management, Counseling, and Psychiatric assessments.
+The Family Violence Prevention and Services Program and the organizations that administer it will normally also provide support groups, legal advocacy representation, limited cash assistance, food, clothing, furniture and household items, and primary medical care.
+Case workers also give information and referral to government and public aid.
+Some of the other social services offered include Outreach, Case management, Counseling, and Psychiatric assessments.

 While once again, the exact amount of assistance and resources will vary by state and center, some of the types of financial assistance that may be provided by the Family Violence Prevention and Services program includes these.